LovreB/tech-bootcamp-ws/README.md

       .map(InternalMovie.fromOmdbMovie)
       .map((movie) => movie.toDto(false));
   }
-}

-// Instantiate and export an instance of MovieService export const movieService: MovieService = new MovieService();
 ```

-The observant reader will notice that we have commented out the `userId` parameter in the `searchByTitle` method.
+The observant reader will notice that there is an `_` in our `_userId` parameter in the `searchByTitle` method.
+The means that we currently dont use that property in the methos.
 The reason why the userId is also sent along is that whilst searching in the frontend, the frontend
 also wants to know if the movies it displays are favorites for the user.
 This is why we have the `isFavorite`
 boolean value within the `Movie` DTO object.
 This is of course user-specific, so we need to send along the userId.